Robotic-Decision-Making-Lab/ardusub_driver/ardusub_manager/README.md

 of functionality that are used by marine vehicles, including:

 * Setting the message intervals for MAVLINK messages
-* Setting the home position of the vehicle
 * Setting the EKF origin of the vehicle
 * Publishing the `map -> base_link` transformation.
 Support for this *technically* exists in MAVROS, but we have encountered difficulties